AndProx/AndProx/HACKING.md

 # Code layout

 * `app`: Contains the front-end Android application.  `au.id.micolous.andprox` namespace.

 * `natives`: JNI wrappers for the Proxmark3 client code and build scripts for the PM3 client.

-* `third_party`: Contains third-party code which we link to.
+* `third_party`: Contains third-party code which we link to:

   * `GraphView`: Charting and graphing library for Android.

   * `proxmark3`: Upstream proxmark3 client with minimal modifications.

   * `usb-serial-for-android`: Userspace Android library for interfacing with USB serial devices.

-## Communication flow

 AndProx uses a minimally modified version of the Proxmark3 mainline codebase.
-These modifications:
+Any modifications made are pushed upstream, so that they no longer have to be carried in a separate branch of PM3.

+There are some replacement modules in `natives/src/main/cpp/` which implement Android-specific
+functionality:

+* A JNI interface for PM3 client, so that it can run as a library.

-* Fake enough of the client's main code to get the command interpreter running, as well as tell modules where to find and write out their files.
+* Stubs for the client's main code to get the command interpreter running, as well as tell modules where to find and write out their files.

-* Exposes core functionality of the PM3 client via JNI.
+* A new tuning API, to allow meaningful graphs to be rendered in Android.

-* Plumb logging into Android space with JNI.
+* JNI replacement of `PrintAndLog`, to bring logs into Android space with JNI.

-* Implement `uart_android`, which offloads serial communications into `NativeSerialWrapper` and `usb-serial-for-android` via JNI.
+* JNI implementation of `uart.h` (`uart_android.c`), which lets PM3 use `NativeSerialWrapper` and

-* Completely replace PM3's build system with CMake.
+  `usb-serial-for-android` (an Android userspace USB-serial driver, written in Java).

+* Use CMake rather than Makefiles, for better integration with Android build tools, and AndProx-specific requirements.

+Occasionally, PM3 pulls in extra libraries.
+When this happens, the changes need to be also implemented in AndProx's CMake file.

+# Communication flow

+## Setting up the library

+1. `Natives.initProxmark` sets up the PM3 initial state.

+2. AndProx connects to the PM3's USB serial device using `usb-serial-for-android`, and wraps the connection in `NativeSerialWrapper`.

+3. AndProx calls `Natives.setSerialPort(NativeSerialWrapper)`.

+4. `setSerialPort` calls out to `uart_android_open`, and sets up a `serial_port` struct with references to the Java object for use in JNI.

+## Commands

+A typical command follows this process:

+1. The command is entered by the user into `CliActivity`.

+2.  `CliActivity` spawns an `SendCommandTask`.

+3.  `SendCommandTask` calls `Natives.sendCmd` (JNI bindings).

+4.  `Natives.sendCmd` calls `CommandReceived` (PM3's main command entry point).

+5. PM3 dispatches the command through its regular command parser.

+6. The specific command in PM3 calls `SendCommand`.

+7.  `SendCommand` stuffs the requested command into `txcmd` buffer.

+8.  `txcmd` buffer is picked up by the `uart_receiver` thread, and send with `uart_send` (in `uart_android.c`).

+9. AndProx `uart_android.c` converts the buffer into Java types and passes it up to `NativeSerialWrapper` in Java.

+10. `NativeSerialWrapper` passes off to `UsbSerialPort` (usb-serial-for-android).

+11. `usb-serial-for-android` uses Android's USB Host API to send the command to the PM3 device.

+12. The `uart_receiver` thread polls `uart_receive` (in `uart_android.c`).

+13. AndProx `uart_android.c` polls `NativeSerialWrapper` over JNI, and converts Java types back into standard C types.

+14. `uart_receiver` stores the command in a buffer, where it can later be collected in `WaitForResponse`.

+# Key differences

+In general, AndProx aims to _minimise_ changes to Proxmark3, and work towards upstreaming any required changes that can't be kept in a separate file.
+This is done to minimise the effort required to update to newer versions of PM3, or to switch to other distributions.

 Most PM3 commands should "just work" -- commands are passed in to the interpreter in the same way that the regular C client would.
 There is a `uart_receiver` thread like the mainline client, which can dispatch events into the command buffer as normal.
 The `uart` functions are all wrapped, but expose the exact same API.

-In general, AndProx aims to minimise future changes to Proxmark3, and work towards upstreaming any required changes.

-Occasionally, PM3 pulls in extra libraries.
-When this happens, the changes need to be also implemented in AndProx's CMake file.

-## Key differences
+There are some platform-specific differences:

 * AndProx has no stdin/out, so `printf` and `gets` won't work.
 This breaks a lot of the interactive scripting in Lua.

 * ncurses and readline are also unavailable.

+* AndProx uses Android's zlib rather than PM3's.
+PM3's `inflate` function strips out support for some zlib functionality that is never used (like fixed block coding), and has some extra functionality in `deflate`.
+But only `inflate` is ever used in the client.

 [1]: https://git-scm.com/book/en/v2/Git-Tools-Submodules